fanglaosi/Point-In-Context/README.md

 ## Features

-### $In-context learning for 3D understanding$
+### $In-context\ learning\ for\ 3D\ understanding$

 - The first work to explore the application of in-context learning in the 3D domain.
-- A new framework for tackling multiple tasks, including reconstruction, denoising, registration, and part segmentation.
+- A new framework for tackling multiple tasks (four tasks), which are unified into the same input-output space.
+- Could improve the performance of our Point-In-Context (Sep & Cat) by selecting more high-quality prompts.

-### $New benchmark$
+### $New\ benchmark$

-- A new multi-task benchmark for evaluating the capability of processing multiple tasks.
+- A new multi-task benchmark for evaluating the capability of processing multiple tasks, including reconstruction, denoising, registration, and part segmentation.

-### $Strong performance$
+### $Strong\ performance$

 - Surpasses classical models (PointNet, DGCNN, PCT, PointMAE), which are equipped with multi-task heads.
-- Surpasses even task-specific models (PointNet, DGCNN, PCT) on registration when giving high-quality prompt.
+- Surpasses even task-specific models (PointNet, DGCNN, PCT) on registration when giving high-quality prompts.

 ## Visualization